DanutGavrus/10-C-Applications/1. Fundamental Algorithms (on Windows)/1. Heap Build/README.md

 ```
 Double click on 1.
 Heap Build.exe
 ```
-If that does not work, create a new C/C++ project containing the .cpp file, add the .h as a header file, then run it.
+If that does not work, create a new C/C++ project containing the .cpp file and add the .h file as a header, then run it.

 ### Built With
 * [Visual Studio](https://visualstudio.microsoft.com/) - The C/C++ IDE used

 ### Warning !
-???You might get a warning because the .exe file was not certificated, but it is a trusted file.
-For the .jar file there should be no warning !
+You might get a warning because the .exe file was not certificated, but it is a trusted file !!!